-The world of work is undergoing a colossal revolution.
+The world of work has undergone a colossal revolution.
 The “business as usual” mentality toward how we approach work is a thing of the past.
-Gartner research shows that 83% of employees today want to work in a hybrid environment – and four in ten workers will resign if forced back into the office full-time.
+Gartner research shows that 83% of employees today want to work in a hybrid environment – and four in ten workers indicate willingness to leave if forced back into the office full-time.

 Organizations stand to gain a lot from embracing a hybrid structure, transforming the workplace, and hiring hybrid.